The birth of blind football in Malawi

-Malawi took a historic step in 2020 when it hosted its first national blind football championships.
+Malawi took a historic step in 2019 when it hosted its first regional training camp for blind football coaches.

 The country is riding the wave of the wider development of the sport in Africa and wanted to get in on the action.
-Cue two organisations that teamed-up to make it happen – Sight 2020 and Chigoli.
+Cue Sight 2020 Direct – a charity that has introduced blind football to Malawi and is hoping to organise the country’s first national blind football championship.

-A pilot programme took place at the Monfort Special Needs Education School in Nguludi.
+Andrew and Sally received training from the Royal National College for the Blind, and local football teams donated kit and equipment.
+A pilot programme took place at the Montfort Special Needs Education School in Nguludi.
 It proved to be a huge success with many children with visual impairments enrolled.
-They were divided into groups where Feyi-Waboso, assisted by physical education teachers, worked to build their confidence and get them used to running, movements and the ball.
+They were divided into groups and the Feyi-Wabosos, assisted by physical education teachers, worked to build their confidence and get them used to running, movements and the ball.

 This work, which started in 2014 and has resulted in annual events for blind football and the first coaching camp in 2019, is the first step towards a achieving a bigger ambition – competing on the international stage.

-As of the future, Waboso plans to introduce blind football into all schools in Malawi and have an annual national blind football tournament.
+As of the future, Sight 2020 plans to introduce blind football into all schools in Malawi and have an annual national blind football tournament.

 By Sarah S Nasir